IshraqueSarwar/symmetrical-Abrain-cell/README.md

 # ERROR:
-	1. after nnl.random_randn(n,m), if we multiply it by any DOUBLE, it throws SEGMENTATION FAULT
+	1. after nnl.random_randn(n,m), if we multiply it by any DOUBLE, it throws SEGMENTATION FAULT--> just do the operations one at a time